 Current analytical methods for HCl CEM applications include GFC/NDIR, FTIR, and cross-stack TDLAS.
 These methods have, to date, been adequate to monitor HCl emissions, based on existing emissions limits.
 The detection limits for some of these techniques will not be sufficiently low, however, to meet the revised limits, and so alternative techniques will be necessary.

-CRDS offers the performance and range to cope with these regulations, delivering accurate measurements at levels far below the new limits in diluted stack gas.
+CRDS gas analysis technology offers the performance and range to cope with these regulations, delivering accurate measurements at levels far below the new limits in diluted stack gas.